HortonworksUniversity/Security_Labs/README.md

 - Goal: Setup Hive authorization policies to ensure sales users only have access to code, description columns in default.sample_07

-- Enble Hive on tez by setting below and restarting Hive
+- Enable Hive on tez by setting below and restarting Hive
   - Ambari > Hive > Configs
     - Execution Engine = Tez